Equipment Checklists, Fit, and Dressing

-Click on images below to link to more information about each piece of equipment.
+Click on equipment checklist images below to link to more information about each piece of equipment.

 Time to get Dressed

 Are you still unsure of what to do once you do have all the equipment?
 The lists above are organized by dressing order.
 The first couple of times getting dressed may seem cumbersome and lengthy, but with practice it can be accomplished in under ten minutes.
 Below are How-to videos that will help show you how to put on your player/goalie gear in the proper order.

 ADDITIONAL TIPS AND TRICKS

 MHA offers head to toe equipment rental for members for only $50 per season!
 The option for rental will show up when you register.
 Also, MHA has a Facebook Page for families to buy/sell/trade gently used/new equipment.
 Link to FB page below.